 What kinds of detox should I do before a trip?

-When it comes to a magic mushroom trip, it's important to do some kind of physical detox before the journey.
+When it comes to a magic mushroom trip, it's important you do some kind of physical detox before the journey.
 This can include fasting, abstaining from alcohol and keeping the diet light.

 How should I prepare my mind before a mushroom trip?